mariehoffmann/tactac/README.md

 ## Queries

 ### Accession to TaxID
 Give a single accession number as command line argument or file.
 The file format has to be either in `fasta` format which may also contain sequence data to be ignored or be a list of accessions (one per row).
+Whenever input values are given directly in  terminal, output will also be printed in terminal, otherwise a result file is generated.
 ```shell
 python tactac.py --acc2tax [<file>|<acc>]
 ```

 ### TaxID and associated Accessions
-For each taxonomic node in the subtree given by `acc` via command line or listed row-wise in a file, the list of directly associated accession will be output in the row format `taxid,acc1,acc2,...`
+For each taxonomic node in the subtree given by `acc` via command line or listed row-wise in a file, the list of directly associated accession will be output in the row format `taxid,acc1,acc2,...`.
+The output behaviour is the same as for `acc2tax`.
 ```shell
 python tactac.py --tax2acc [<file>|<acc>]
 ```